emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

 If you there are issues in the backlog you want to add to the sprint, click and drag the issue from the backlog to be under the desired sprint.

-**Note that it is not recommended to delete issues as they cannot be recovered.
-Instead, mark them as Done**.
+**Warning:** Avoid deleting issues as they cannot be recovered.
+Instead, mark them as Done.

 ### Add new issues to the sprint